Is Your Durable Power of Attorney Medicaid Compliant?

 Take Action Before Crisis Strikes

 The time to secure a proper Medicaid compliant durable power of attorney is before you need it.
-If you're concerned about long-term care planning or want to ensure your existing documents actually provide the protection you think they do, consulting with an attorney who focuses on Florida estate planning and elder needs is essential.
+If you are concerned about long-term care planning or want to ensure your existing documents actually provide the protection you think they do, consulting with an attorney who focuses on Florida estate planning and elder needs is essential.